Is fear of science costing your firm? - part 2

 While many users of jury research services profess in a somewhat fatalistic manner that “It’s more art than science,” by contrast, the position of the present article is “If you want science you merely have to look for it.”
 If a trial team is willing to roll up its sleeves, obtained qualified help, and take on the extra costs of utilizing science and experience, the economic benefits typically far outweigh the costs.

 Jury research costs about as much as a fine car, say an Infiniti or Lexus.
 How much research would one normally expend in choosing a car?
 I would submit that the amount should not be more than the amount expended in choosing a jury research practitioner.
-Unlike the automobile purchase, the results of the choice in jury research can have implications that extend far beyond the immediate purchase at hand.
+Unlike the automobile purchase, the results of the choice in jury research can have financial implications that extend far beyond the immediate purchase at hand.

 Speckart, George, “Identifying the Plaintiff Juror: A Psychological Analysis,” For the Defense, 2000, vol. 42, no. 9